 Other income (expense), net primarily consists of gains and losses resulting from the remeasurement of the fair value of our convertible preferred stock warrant liability at each balance sheet date.
-We will continue to record adjustments to the estimated fair value of the convertible preferred stock warrants until they are exercised, which we expect to occur in connection with this offering.
-At that time, the final fair value of the warrant liability will be reclassified to stockholders' deficit and we will no longer record any related periodic fair value adjustments.
+We recorded adjustments to the estimated fair value of the convertible preferred stock warrants until they were exercised in connection with our initial public offering in April 2019.
+At such time, the final fair value of the warrant liability was reclassified to stockholders' deficit and we will no longer record any related periodic fair value adjustments.